Skip To Content

 — Valerie Galinskaya, managing director and head of the Merrill Center for Family WealthTM

 No two people will have quite the same set of investment strategies or solutions.
-Depending on your goals, as well as your tolerance for risk and the time you have to pursue those goals, your advisor can help you identify a mix of investments that are appropriate for you and designed to help you reach them.
+Depending on your goals as well as your tolerance for risk and the time you have to pursue those goals, your advisor can help you identify a mix of investments that are appropriate for you and designed to help you reach them.

 But the decisions don’t stop there.
-An advisor can walk you through many complex financial decisions.
+An advisor can walk you through many complex financial choices.
 What if you inherit your parents’ home?
 Is it smarter to sell it and invest the proceeds or rent it out for income?
 As you approach retirement, you’ll be faced with important decisions about how long to work, when to claim Social Security, what order to withdraw money from your various accounts and how to balance your need for income with making sure your money lasts you for the rest of your life.

 In fact, there are so many financial decisions to be made at every stage of life that, at some point, people often begin to wonder whether they might benefit from working with someone who has experience and access to a broad range of resources, in mortgage lending, for instance, or trust creation.
 Someone who can help them make sense of it all.